mweber-intera/pollock_88_modpath/README.md

 # README #

-Python scripts for building modflow and modpath models to test particle tracking for homogenous and hetergenous examples as well as well capture zone analysis.
+Python scripts for building and testing modflow and modpath models to test particle tracking for homogenous and hetergenous examples as well as well capture zone analysis.

 ## Installation notes